CederGroupHub/smol/docs/source/user_guide/index.rst

 -------
 A :class:`Sampler` takes care of running MCMC sampling for a given ensemble.
-The easiest way to create a sampler (which suffices for most use cases) is to use the :meth:`from_ensemble` class method.
+The easiest way to create a sampler (which suffices for most use cases) is to use the :meth:`from_ensemble` class method, which is sufficient for most cases using only a Metropolis algorithm and simple state transitions.
 For more advanced use cases and elaborate MCMC sampling more knowledge of the underlying classes (especially :class:`Metropolis` which applies the `Metropolis-Hastings algorithm
 <https://doi.org/10.1093/biomet/57.1.97>`_ and
 :class:`MCUsher` which proposes relevant flips) is necessary.

 Full documentation of the class is available here: :ref:`sampler`.

 .. _samplecontainer ug:

 SampleContainer
 ---------------
 A :class:`SampleContainer` stores data from Monte Carlo sampling simulations, especially the occupancies and feature vectors.
+For lenghty MC simulations a :class:`SampleContainer` allows streaming directly to an `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ file, and so minimize computer memory requirements.
 It also includes some minimal methods and properties useful to begin analysing the raw samples, including methods to obtain the mean/variance/minimum of energies, enthalpies, and composition.

-Full documentation of the class is available here:
+Full documentation of the class is available here: :ref:`sample container`.
-:ref:`sample container`.